 U. T. El Paso is extremely well placed to receive students with a B.A. or M.A. in sociology and cognate disciplines.
 The University projects eight students in Year 1 and 26 students by Year 5.
 The concentrations and interdisciplinary nature of the proposed program (mix of sociology and anthropology) should be attractive to a wide audience, and faculty will engage in a national recruiting effort by reaching out to peers, former students, and presenting at conferences.
 The University also believes that it can effectively attract students from the region not currently served by a university.
 The closest Ph.D. programs in sociology are at the University of New Mexico in Albuquerque and the University of Arizona in Tucson.
-Major feeder universities in the U. T. El Paso catchment area include New Mexico State University (Las Cruces), New Mexico School of Mines (Socorro), Western New Mexico University (Silver City), Eastern New Mexico University (Portales), Texas Tech (Lubbock), U. T. Permian Basin (Odessa), Sul Ross University (Alpine), and several universities in Ciudad Juárez.
+Major feeder university (Las Cruces), New Mexico School of Mines (Socorro), Western New Mexico University (Silver City), Eastern New Mexico University (Portales), Texas Tech (Lubbock), U. T. Permian Basin (Odessa), Sul Ross University (Alpine), and several universities in Ciudad Juárez.